Improving the Resolution of CNN Feature Maps Efficiently with Multisampling: Problem Description

 \subsection{Relationship to traditional layers and dilation}

 A $k\times k$ sampler that selects a single sample (\(n=1\)), the top left element, is exactly equivalent to a traditional 2D CNN layer with a stride length of \(k\).
 Thus, traditional CNN layers can be viewed as using an extreme version of multisampling where only the minimum number of samples needed to increase receptive field is taken.
 On the other hand, a $k\times k$ sampler that selects \textit{every} element to sample (\(n=k^2\) in a 2D CNN, or \(n=k^d\) in general), which we call \textbf{complete multisampling}, is functionally equivalent to not performing any subsampling and instead increasing the dilation of all proceeding layers by \(n\) times.
 This is because complete multisampling with a $k\times k$ sampler reduces the spatial lengths of all submaps by \(k\) times, and thus the receptive field of all proceeding neurons is increased by \(k\) times without performing any subsampling.
 The same effect is achieved by multiplying the dilation of the current layer and all proceeding layers by $n$ times.
-This is a common design choice in certain applications such as semantic segmentation \cite{deeplabv3plus2018, semsegreview}.
+This is a common design choice in certain applications such as semantic segmentation which require fine-grained feature maps to reduce the blurriness of the generated output. \cite{deeplabv3plus2018, semsegreview}.
 Thus, multisampling is a generalization of these techniques that enables finer control over how much information is lost at subsampling layers in-between these two extremes.